NolanRapp/cs32-proj1/README.md

             Important Additions:
                 Parse:
                     This is the base function for parsing an expression or assignment.
 It looks at the current token and the token ahead of it to decide which parsing function to enter.
+It throws parse errors from Error.h.

                     ParseE and ParseT:
                         Parses an expression (+ or -), or parses a term (* or /)